 A database model is a standard document that represents the logical design and structure of a database.
-If we save a model each time Flyway creates a new version of the database, then we can find out what's in each version, and get an overview of how the database structure changed between versions.
-This has all sorts of useful applications during development to help us automate those repetitive tasks that otherwise slow down delivery.
+If we save a model each time Flyway creates a new version of the database, then we can find out what's in each version, and get an overview of how that structure changed between any two versions.
+This has all sorts of uses in team-based database development work.
 Read more

 You can have Flyway up and running in minutes if you're a solo developer managing a single database.
 However, as you seek to 'scale up' Flyway to accommodate more complex database systems, team-based development, and stricter quality controls, you'll need to tackle some knottier questions.
 Without adequate answers, tasks such as multi-database management, automation and workflow, and Continuous Integration will be difficult.
 Hopefully, this article will help.
 Read more